astropy/specutils/docs/index.rst

 *********

-Specutils is an `Astropy`_ affiliated package with the goal of providing a shared set of Python representations of astronomical spectra, and basic tools to operate on these spectra.
+Specutils is an `Astropy`_ affiliated package with the goal of providing a shared set of Python representations of astronomical spectra and basic tools to operate on these spectra.
 The effort is also meant to be a "hub", helping to unite the Python astronomical spectroscopy community around shared effort, much as `Astropy`_ is meant to for the wider astronomy Python ecosystem.